santoshjoshi/ansible-utilities/elastic-search/README.md

 # Some simple ansible task for automating some of the tasks related to elastic search

-Requirement:
-    Update log4j2.properties on all elastic search servers, restart them and check if logs are being rolledand purged over or not

 ### Requirement:
-    Update log4j2.properties on all elastic search servers, restart them and check if logs are being rolledand purged over or not
+    Update log4j2.properties on all elastic search servers, restart them and check if logs are being rolled and purged over or not.

 #### Use Case 1:
 1. Take backup of existing log4j2.properties  if exists